Life is surreal.

 Particularly where the twins' parents are concerned, the live action sequences are often introduced rather jarringly and, in nearly each case, interrupt the film's emotional and technical continuity.
 Initially, I pondered whether this could be an intentional choice to imply the disconnect the girls experience when humanity attempts to infiltrate their world.
 While it's impossible to be certain, any intentionality is ultimately hindered by the generally weak and unconvincing performances of both Sanford and Poelle in portraying the parents who are ultimately locked out of a world they cannot begin to understand.
 Both Nikki and Jessi Haddad perform nicely in rather unusual roles, while Gildersleeve adds some nice touches as the bewildered neuropsychologist.

-Likewise, while the stop-motion animation and camera work by Nathan Meier is often intertwined beautifully, the film's modest budget becomes more obvious in scenes where Leiser is obviously reaching beyond the grasp of what his modestly budgeted technology will allow.
+Likewise, while the 16mm camera work by Nathan Meier is often intertwined beautifully, the film's modest budget becomes more obvious in scenes where Leiser is obviously reaching beyond the grasp of what his modestly budgeted technology will allow.
 In a film of such deep thought and meaning, the attempt to recreate an earthquake felt forced, unnecessary and, most bothersome, simply unconvincing.

 While it would be relatively simple to nitpick Leiser's interpretation of the Asperger's sensory experience, it's not difficult to fathom that Leiser's vision was less a factual accounting and more an imaginative exploration what it means for a human to live inside such a surreal existence.
 Leiser, obviously influenced by Czech surrealism, cannot be taken literally...a need that too often exists for American moviegoing audiences more accustomed to Hollywood's paint-by-numbers methods of filmmaking.